KOWDOO/Valorant-Instalock/README.md

 2. Run VALORANT
 3. Choose a agent via the menu
 4. Start a queue
-5. chose your agent in the menu ( of the exe )
-6. press TAB on the loading screen (before getting into the agent select tab on valorant )
+7. press TAB on the loading screen (before getting into the agent select tab on valorant )
-7. press TAB again after agent selected
+8. press TAB again after agent selected
-8. Enjoy
+9. Enjoy

 ## ❓ Can I get banned?

-Nope impossible because it doensn't interact with the game memory at all , that what makes it better than any other instalock page out here
+Nope impossible because it doesn't interact with the game memory at all , that what makes it better than any other instalock page out here

 ## FAQ
 - Why is my antivirus blocking Agent Picker?